Sejiren/PR_MagicTileSolver/README.md

 # PR_MagicTileSolver
-Solver for the E18 magic tile puzzle in Devon Corp. building entrance north of Spyce
+Solver for the E18 magic tile puzzle in Devon Corp. building entrance north of Spyce, Obsidia Ward